icp4a/bai-emitter-samples/README.md

 ## Confluent

-IBM Business Automation Insights for a Server allows you to run the Confluent Kafka and Schema Registry containers.
+When you use IBM Business Automation Insights in single server deployment mode, you can run the Confluent Kafka and Schema Registry containers.
-This is the easiest way to run this sample with Confluent.
+This is how you run this sample with Confluent.

-For Business Automation Insights to support your custom events, you need to configure how the events are routed from Kafka to Elasticsearch and, optionally, to HDFS by modifying the `config/flink/event-processor-config.yml` configuration file, as explained [here](https://www.ibm.com/support/knowledgecenter/SSYHZ8_20.0.x/com.ibm.dba.bai/topics/tsk_bai_sn_cust_event_proc.html)
+For Business Automation Insights to support your custom events, you need to configure how the events are routed from Kafka to Elasticsearch and, optionally, to HDFS, by modifying the `config/flink/event-processor-config.yml` configuration file, as explained [here](https://www.ibm.com/support/knowledgecenter/SSYHZ8_20.0.x/com.ibm.dba.bai/topics/tsk_bai_sn_cust_event_proc.html)